HOW TO GET INVOLVED

 Social Hour and Potluck Sundays

-After each Sunday morning service everyone is invited to stay for coffee/tea in the Social Hall.
+After each Sunday morning service, everyone is invited to stay for coffee/tea in the Social Hall.
 The first Sunday of each month is Potluck Sunday.
 These are times for conversation with the speaker or minister, discussion about the service, or just general socializing.

 Adult RE: Frequent sessions of Adult Religious Education are offered.
 A wide variety of topics have been included in recent sessions.
 Examples of past topics include Ethics, Biology and Spirituality, Separation of Church and State, Thoreau's essay on Civil Disobedience, Humanism, and Quakerism.
 The sessions include readings and open discussion led by one or more Fellowship members.
 Due to the general nature of the Adult RE topics, it is easy for new members and guests to participate.
-For further information on dates and topics, contact the Adult RE Chair listed on the Contacts page.

 Many Fellowship members are individually active in the community on social action issues.
 The role of the Social Action Committee is to support these efforts as well as to provide a framework for collective action.
 Each year the committee identifies a social action priority and an action plan.

 Every year we participate in the Toledo Pride Parade.
-We collect food and hygene products for several local organizations.
+We collect food and hygiene products for several local organizations.
 We collect and fill backpacks to distribute to local homeless individuals.
 We pick up trash on the Slippery Elm Trail.

 In years past, we have helped prepare and serve meals at St. Paul's Community Center in Toledo.